 Defiant transporter room

-The transporter room of the Defiant was slightly dressed for Smiley's Terran rebel raider (of Bajoran design) in DS9: "Through the Looking Glass".
+The transporter room of the Defiant was slightly redressed for Smiley's Terran rebel raider (of Bajoran design) in DS9: "Through the Looking Glass".
 The side wall panels were swapped, and the lighting was modified to let the rebel transporter look different.

-A gate with a round cross-section and characteristic x-shaped struts outside the opening appears on the following occasions as a partial set: on the promenade deck of Deep Space 9 (here two gates complete with doors), in the observatory on the "Weird Planet", on the Tsunkatse ship and on the bridge of a pirate ship in ENT: "Horizon".
+A gate with a round cross-section and characteristic x-shaped struts outside the opening appears on the following occasions as a partial set: in the permanent set of the docking ring of Deep Space 9 (here two gates complete with doors), in the observatory on the "Weird Planet", on the Tsunkatse ship and on the bridge of a pirate ship in ENT: "Horizon".

 Some screen caps from TrekCore.
-Thanks to Marianne Ibbotson who spotted the 24th century console in "Star Trek: The Undiscovered Country", to Michael Zock for the hint about the TMP sickbay, to Francis Scofield for information about Kirk's quarters, to Ray Wil for the re-use of the observation lounge, to Ralph Spitzner for reminding me of the K't'inga bridge and of Ten Forward and to Liam who made me aware of the Defiant transporter re-use and to Michael Minnick for the Defiant viewscreen re-uses and to Sean Robertson for pointing out a mistake about the transporter room transformation.
+Thanks to Marianne Ibbotson who spotted the 24th century console in "Star Trek: The Undiscovered Country", to Michael Zock for the hint about the TMP sickbay, to Francis Scofield for information about Kirk's quarters, to Ray Wil for the re-use of the observation lounge, to Ralph Spitzner for reminding me of the K't'inga bridge and of Ten Forward, to Liam who made me aware of the Defiant transporter re-use and to Michael Minnick for the Defiant viewscreen re-uses and to Sean Robertson for pointing out a mistake about the transporter room transformation.